freebsd/freebsd-quarterly/2020q1/portmgr.md

 Bartoletti (lbartoletti@), Mikael Urankar (mikael@), Kyle Evans (kevans@, who is already a src committer), and Lorenzo Salvadore (salvadore@, who we already know for compiling these reports you are reading right now).
-We said goodbye to dbn@ and theraven@ , who we hope to see back in the future.
+We said goodbye to dbn@ and theraven@, who we hope to see back in the future.

 On the infrastructure side, USES=qca was added and USES=zope was